Dental Care for Cats & Dogs in Los Angeles

-At our veterinary hospital serving the pets of Los Angeles, we are proud to be able to provide complete dental care for your cat or dog.
-We offer basic services like hygiene cleanings and exams as well as more complex and urgent services, from dental X-rays to restorative surgeries.
+At our veterinary hospital serving the pets of Los Angeles, we are proud to be able to provide complete pet dental services for your cat or dog.
+We offer basic care like hygiene cleanings and exams, as well as more complex and urgent services, from dental X-rays to restorative surgeries.

 We also make a point of providing dental health education to pet owners about home dental care for their pets.